Koxx3/minimo/RUN.md

 Second : the Android applcation

 ## Preparation of ESP32 board
-- Install Visual Code + Platform.io
+- Install Visual Code + Platform.io [tuto](https://platformio.org/install/ide?install=vscode)
-- Clone Github project
+- Clone this Github project
 - Patch Espressif Framework with patch folder
 - Burn efuse for GPIO12 (use the script called 'burn_efuse_gpio12.bat' and don't forget to change you COM port)
 - Flash the ESP32